j9ac9k/macOS_setup/README.md

 # Readme

-The repository contains the files I use to configure a new installation of OS X/MacOS to my liking.
-Feel free to clone/fork and alter to your needs.
+The repository contains the files I use to configure a new installation of MacOS to my liking.

+Some things it handles is pyenv with conda environments, using zim, zplug, and neovim.

 # Pull Requests